PUPIL PREMIUM STRATEGY

 Pupil Premium is an allocation of additional funding provided to schools to support specific groups of children who are vulnerable to possible underachievement.
 These include students who are entitled to free school meals; children looked after by the local authority and the children of armed service personnel.

-At Icknield School Pupil Premium funding is used to meet individual needs to overcome barriers to learning and to promote individual progress in specific areas as identified through assessment and discussion with staff, parents and other professionals.
-The Pupil Premium money is focused on precise areas to support pupils to make progress which will enable them to continue to make progress and lead them to become as independent as possible in the future.
-This includes managing their behaviour to be able to access the curriculum; develop communication skills to support them in all areas of the curriculum; enhance self-esteem; generalise their learning.
+At Icknield School funding is used to meet individual needs to overcome barriers to learning and to promote individual progress in specific areas as identified through assessment and discussion with staff, parents and other professionals.
+The Pupil Premium money is focused on precise areas to support pupils to make progress which will enable them to continue to make advances and lead them to become as independent as possible in the future.
 The focused use of Pupil Premium has been effective in raising standards for individual pupils.

 In 2015/16 we received £29860 in pupil premium funding. £25310 (85%) was spent on staffing and a further £4550 (15%) on resources.